aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to XLTM" h2="Export XPS File to XLTM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.

+The process of converting XPS to XLTM involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export XPS to XLSX.
+This component provides a wide range of features and capabilities that make it easy to create powerful applications.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, document manipulation, and more.

+Once you have exported the XPS file to XLSX, you can use Aspose.Cells for .NET to convert XLSX to XLTM.
+This Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to create powerful applications.
+It supports a wide range of features such as data manipulation, formatting, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+Using Aspose.Total for .NET, you can easily convert XPS file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, document manipulation, data manipulation, formatting, charting, and more.
+With Aspose.Total for .NET, you can easily convert XPS to XLTM in just two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}